 We are committed to producing meaningful climate disclosures in line with those required by The Companies (Directors' Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018 ("the 2018 Regulations").
-The tables above include the mandatory disclosures required by SECR, in addition to value chain GHG emissions which are disclosed on a voluntary basis.
+The tables above, relating to the Scottish Power Limited Group, include the mandatory disclosures required by SECR, in addition to value chain GHG emissions which are disclosed on a voluntary basis.
 The information required by the 2018 Regulations has been independently verified by Mabbett & Associates Ltd on a limited assurance basis.